 ICoD regional meeting europe 2025: the next code of conduct

-Building on past connections: The ICoD Regional Meeting Latin America (RM LATAM 2017) was conducted in Santiago, Chile on 19-20 January 2017 as a way to actively engage with Members in that region.
+The ICoD Regional Meeting Europe (RM EURO 2025) will be held in Ljubljana, Slovenia on 6 January 2025 as a way to actively engage with Members in that region.
+(Image credits: The Prešeren Monument in Ljubljana by ©Andrej Tarfila)

 The Regional Meeting will include keynote speakers who will discuss the new generation of designers and what advocacy for design professionalism means today.
 There will also be discussions on real-life examples of how the Code of Conduct has been applied and the value of such an open-source resource.
 Following this, a dynamic networking activity will provide participants with the opportunity to get to know one another in a fast-paced yet meaningful way.
 Through a series of short, structured interactions, attendees will exchange ideas, and explore potential collaborations.